lukaswenzl/RomanxCMB/README.md

 This code contains the main components to forecast parameter constraints on a 6x2pt analysis of Roman weak lensing and clustering data as well as CMB lensing data from Simons Observatory.
 The code is written as a range of modules.

+**Capabilities**

+* Calculate observables of a 6x2pt analysis for a set of cosmological and nuisance parameters

+* Create a fiducial datavector and estimate covariance matrix (gaussian contributions calculated with cosmosis.
+For the smaller non-gaussian contributions cosmolike is needed)

+* Create forecast for parameter constraints of the analysis.
+Can use fisher, emcee, polychord, etc. included in cosmosis or use our optimized approach based on bayesfast (included script TODO)

+This repo contains a range of modules that could be useful for other applications:

+* Cosmosis wrapper for HMcode2020 (mead folder)
+* Cosmosis wrapper for Eisenstein & Hu (1998, astro-ph/9710252) (eisenstein_hu_cdm folder)
+* Modules to calculate the effects of a range of modified gravity models on the growth and CMB lensing kernel
+* Modules to sample over sigma8 and sigma8_of_z  (sample_sigma8 and sample_sigma8_of_z folders)
+* An implementation of the Intrinsic Alignment model in Krause, Eifler & Blazek 2016
+* various small helpful scrips in miscellaneous folder

 ## Requirements